therooler/jaxmg/README.md

-# Distributed Linear Solver with cuSolverMg and JAX
+# jaxmg: A Distributed Linear Solver in JAX with cuSolverMg

-This repository provides a C++ interface between [JAX](https://github.com/google/jax) and **cuSolverMg**, NVIDIA’s distributed linear solver.
+This repository provides a C++ interface between [JAX](https://github.com/google/jax) and [cuSolverMg](https://docs.nvidia.com/cuda/cusolver/index.html#using-the-cusolvermg-api), NVIDIA’s distributed linear solver.

 To use cuSolverMg, matrices must be stored in **1D block-cyclic, column-major form**.
 This package handles that transformation on the JAX side with a single **all-to-all** call in combination with `jax.shard_map`.